gol LAUNChed IN SYDNEY

 5) HAVE FUN

-Playing GOL Beach Soccer is all about having a good time – so bring all your friends and family, enjoy yourself and HAVE A BALL!
+Playing Beach Soccer is all about having a good time – so bring all your friends and family, enjoy yourself and HAVE A BALL!

 1) THE REFEREE’S DECISION IS FINAL-